ConductorOne/baton-github/README.md

 ```

 #
-`baton-github` is will pull down information about the following GitHub resources:
+`baton-github` will pull down information about the following GitHub resources:
 - Organizations
 - Users
 - Teams